-Dave Jacobson is a CNN political commentator and co-founder of J&Z Strategies LLC.
+Dave Jacobson is a former CNN political commentator and co-founder of J&Z Strategies LLC.

-Throughout his career, Jacobson has worked on over 100 local, state and federal candidate and ballot measure campaigns all across the United States.
-As a CNN political commentator, Jacobson appears weekly on CNN Newsroom, weighing in on national and international political news.
+Throughout his career, Jacobson has worked on over 200 local, state and federal candidate and ballot measure campaigns all across the United States.
+Previously, as a CNN political commentator, Jacobson appeared weekly on CNN Newsroom, weighing in on national and international political news.

 In 2016, Jacobson, along with Maclen Zilber, co-founded J&Z Strategies, a national strategic media and political consulting firm.
 The firm specializes in political strategy and the creative development and execution of paid media advertising.
 As one of the firm’s partners, Jacobson’s portfolio ranges from representing clients who are running for statewide political office to those running for Congress, as well as progressive organizations, labor unions and more.

 Before co-founding J&Z Strategies, he worked as a campaign consultant at two of California’s premier political communications and public affairs firms.
 While there, Jacobson managed a broad spectrum of clients, spanning from political campaigns for the U.S. House of Representatives to state legislative races, local elections and public affairs accounts.
 His scope of work ranged from crafting and producing sophisticated creative content for paid media and direct mail campaigns to managing message, speech writing, debate prep, as well as campaign and communications strategy for dozens of accounts.